scala-js/scala-js-website/doc/tutorial/getting-started/scalajs-vite.md

 {% endhighlight %}

 While this may look scary, most of the complexity is concentrated into `printSbtTask`.
-That utility invokes a third-party process (sbt) in a platform-independent way (in particular, for Windows) and retries its `stdout` output.
+That utility invokes a third-party process (sbt) in a platform-independent way (in particular, for Windows) and retrieves its `stdout` output.
 Other than that, we are doing two things:

 1. Depending on `process.env.NODE_ENV`, we retrieve the output of the sbt task `fastLinkJSOutput` or `fullLinkJSOutput`.